GogoWwz/tarvis-mago/README.md

-# EasyPerformance
+# Mago
-An chrome extension to test performance for pages easier
+A chrome extension to develop easier and more simple for frontend engineer